scrtdd

 Note

 profile.$name.solver.* These options control the double-difference system solver.
-The solution to the double-difference system is found through an iterative process: a double-difference system is built from the origin initial locations and solved.
-Then the hypocenters are updated based on these initial solutions and a new system is built and solved again multiple times until ‘algoIterations’ iterations is reached.
+The solution is found through an iterative process: a system is built from the initial locations and solved.
+The hypocenters are then updated, and a new system is built and solved again.
+This is repeated until ‘algoIterations’ is reached.

 profile.$name.solver.solverType